Ukraine steps up attacks – suggesting its counteroffensive is kicking into gear

 “There is a tough fight going on,” wrote prominent Russian military blogger Semyon Pegov, who blogs under the name War Gonzo, saying Ukrainian forces were attacking in the area.

-American officials have suggested that the increase in artillery attacks, missile launches and ground assaults suggested that this may be the start of Ukraine's counteroffensive.
+American officials have said that the increase in artillery attacks, missile launches and ground assaults suggests that this may be the start of Ukraine’s counteroffensive.
 Speaking to The New York Times on condition of anonymity, the officials said this assessment was based in part on information from US military satellites, which have detected an increase in action from Ukrainian military positions.
 The satellites have infrared capabilities to track artillery fire and missile launches.

 Ukraine has sought to keep quiet about the location and start of its counteroffensive as it has completed final preparations.
-Given the numbers involved in the latest attacks appear to only be a fraction of the troops Kyiv has said it has prepared, they may be probing exercises looking for weaknesses in the Russian lines to then exploit with more forces.
+Given that the numbers involved in the latest attacks appear to account for only a fraction of the troops Kyiv has claimed to have prepared, they may be probing exercises looking for weaknesses in the Russian lines to then exploit with greater force.

-Ukraine's foreign minister, Dmytro Kuleba, told Reuters on Monday that his country has enough weapons for the counteroffensive, with some Western allies have agreed to train Ukrainian pilots on the F-16 fighter jets coveted by Kyiv.
-"We [already] unlocked all weapons....
-There is nothing big left to fight for," he said.
-But he also sidestepped the suggestion that the counteroffensive had started, claiming that the most important thing was that it ended in a Ukrainian victory.
+Ukraine’s foreign minister, Dmytro Kuleba, told reporters on Monday that his country has enough weapons for the counteroffensive, with some Western allies having agreed to train Ukrainian pilots on the F-16 fighter jets coveted by Kyiv.
+“We [already] unlocked all weapons ...
+There is nothing big left to fight for,” he said.
+But he also sidestepped the suggestion that the counteroffensive had started, claiming that the most important thing was that it should end in a Ukrainian victory.

-Elsewhere, the foreign secretary, James Cleverly, met with Ukrainian President Volodymyr Zelensky in Kyiv.
-In a video posted to Mr Zelensky's Facebook page, Mr Cleverly is heard saying that the UK "will continue backing you and your country until you are victorious".
+Elsewhere, the British foreign secretary, James Cleverly, met with Ukrainian president Volodymyr Zelensky in Kyiv.
+In a video posted to Mr Zelensky’s Facebook page, Mr Cleverly is heard saying that the UK “will continue backing you and your country until you are victorious”.

-The pair discussed how the UK can continue to best support Ukraine, from the battlefield to banking guarantees, according to the Foreign, Commonwealth and Development Office (FCDO).
-The UK is preparing to host a conference focused on Ukraine's economic recovery in London later in June.
+The pair discussed how the UK can best continue to support Ukraine, from the battlefield to banking guarantees, according to the Foreign, Commonwealth and Development Office.
+The UK is preparing to host a conference focused on Ukraine’s economic recovery in London later in June.

-The Ukrainian president thanks the UK for the "big support" it has given his country in the social media post, adding: "During the meeting, we discussed important topical issues: Ukraine's expectations from the Nato Summit in Vilnius [happening in July], promotion of the Ukrainian peace formula and preparation of the global summit on its implementation, as well as the London international conference on the reconstruction of Ukraine.
+The Ukrainian president thanked the UK for the “big support” it has given his country in the social media post, adding: “During the meeting, we discussed important topical issues: Ukraine’s expectations from the Nato Summit in Vilnius [happening in July], promotion of the Ukrainian peace formula and preparation of the global summit on its implementation, as well as the London international conference on the reconstruction of Ukraine.

 “We are very grateful for the support that the UK has provided and continues to provide to Ukraine.”